 - Well defined and consistent strategies have higher closing rates of 70%+ within 120 days over cold-approach campaigns.

 Conventional agency business development wisdom suggests the best time to ask for the referral is immediately after the close.
 This tactic is far too aggressive.
-Give your clients time to experience your expertise, build a relationship and see real credibility before asking for a referral.
+Give your clients time to experience your expertise, build a relationship, and see real credibility before asking for a referral.

 Not all clients or LinkedIn 1st degree connections are referral candidates.
 Find the top 20% that would be advocates of your business and ask them for referrals.
 Make sure their connection that you request an introduction to is exactly the type of client you’re seeking – and be specific about providing a relevant reason as to why an introduction would be of value to their connection.
 More on that in a moment.

-- Give and Get
+4) Give and get

 Inform your referring leads of exactly who you’d like a referral from, why it would be of value to them to meet you, and have a sense of urgency built into the ask.
 A key component to your referral strategy is making sure your clients are aware you want referrals and being clear about how they can help.

-- Surprise and Delight
+6) Surprise and delight

 Keep those who refer you in-the-loop on what the outcome is of their referral.
 Most agency business development people drop the ball here, and it’s a critical step to ensure additional referrals from that person.
 We all like to feel validated in the efforts we undertake.
-Then surprise them periodically, either with a referral, a personal gift or just some industry intel of value.
+Then surprise them periodically, either with a referral, a personal gift, or just some industry intel of value.

-To be successful, you must focus on making your agency new business referral program a prioritized aspect of your daily routine.
+To be successful, you must focus on making your agency’s new business referral program a prioritized aspect of your daily routine.
 Above all else, this will be the make or break of your referral campaign’s success.

-Now what?
-Well the following email/ voicemail structure has proven to be successful (when made your own) for a number of our clients, as well as within our organization.
+Well, the following email/ voicemail structure has proven to be successful (when made your own) for a number of our clients, as well as within our organization.

-Para 2: Confidently and specifically detail the type of help you’re looking for, and why.
+2: Confidently and specifically detail the type of help you’re looking for, and why.

-Para 3: Precisely how they can help you and how easy you’ve made it for them to do so.
+3: Precisely how they can help you and how easy you’ve made it for them to do so.

 Close: Thank you.